learnitmyway/learnitmyway/content/post/tdd-example-java.md

 ## Exercise

 I am going to demonstrate TDD by completing [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
 I have chosen to show each step in Java because most of my work so far has been in this language.
 However, the same concepts apply to any object-oriented language.
-The complete source code can be found on Github in [Java](https://github.com/DeveloperDavo/fizzBuzz).
-There is also a version of [this article in JavaScript](https://learnitmyway.com/tdd-example/).
+The complete source code can be found on Github in [Java](https://github.com/DeveloperDavo/fizzBuzz) or [JavaScript](https://github.com/DeveloperDavo/fizz-buzz-js).

 The exercise is complete when the following input: